Ask Chef Dennis

 What’s the secret to making Whipped Cream?

 The mistake that everyone makes when whipping cream is doing it too quickly.
-The secret to whipped cream that will last for days is doing it slowly.
+The secret to making whipped cream that lasts for days is to do it slowly.

-Start out at a low setting and gradually turn up the speed of the mixer over 10 minutes.
-Don’t over whip the cream or you’ll get butter!
+Start at a low setting and gradually increase the speed of the mixer over 10 minutes.
+Don’t over-whip the cream or you’ll get butter!

 Chef Dennis Tip: